Why You Want Brain Hacks To Learn Fast

 Peak performance results from your body and brain working together.
 When you take care of your body and brain, your memory and learning speed improves

 Everybody loves food.
 And if you adjust your diet, you can skyrocket your learning capacity.
-Here are some foods to incorporate into your optimal diet:
+Here are some tasty brain hacks to incorporate into your optimal diet:

 This Harvard Medical School article discusses a study done at the University of British Columbia that showed aerobic exercise “appears to boost the size of the hippocampus, the brain area involved in verbal memory and learning.”